AusClimateService/axiom/readme.md

 # Axiom

+*An established rule or principle, a self-evident truth*

-A utility for validating/applying metadata templates for scientific data files.
+Axiom is a prototype utility for validating/applying metadata templates for scientific data files.

+It works on the principles of XML schema validation () whereby metadata is extracted from scientific data, converted to XML and validated against a required standard (schema).

 ## Installation